 Due to the number of LTM wells exceeding MCLs and the CVOC concentrations at wells located outside areas impacted by previous EBT, the Army is re-evaluating the selected remedy for the MI.
-The following data gaps need to be addressed in order to provide a solid basis for the re-evaluation.
+Further investigation is recommended to address data gaps identified in Worksheet #10 and the remaining data gaps for Phase 3 off-site wells.